SSA's FOIA Library

 The Freedom of Information Act allows members of the public to request records from various Federal government agencies.
 The FOIA was established to make the federal government accountable to the public for its actions and prevents agencies from having secret policies.

 FOIA amendments signed into law in 1994 added a requirement that agencies must establish an Electronic FOIA (EFOIA) Reading Room.
-The EFOIA Library contains such materials as previously released records, certain agency manuals, specific agency policy statements.
+The EFOIA Library contains materials like previously released records, certain agency manuals, and specific agency policy statements.

 The information you are requesting may be located in this EFOIA Library.
 Please check here before submitting a FOIA request.

 The Social Security Administration provides a wealth of information online about its services, history, organizational structure and news, including:

 - Social Security Facts

 - Research, Statistics, & Policy, including Program Statistics and Data Files

 - Social Security Actuarial Information and Statistical Tables